Did you know that you can make glow-in-the-dark chalk?

 - Glow paint

-- Squirt about 2 tablespoons of glowing paint into a container.
+- Squirt about two tablespoons of glowing paint into a container.
 The paint may stain the container, so choose a container that is disposable or can be messed up.

 - Add in about a cup or two of water and stir it thoroughly.